 Fun Facts About Jasper National Park

 Jasper National Park is the largest national park in the Canadian Rockies.
-Spread over a mountainous terrain of 4,200 square miles, the park comprises several geological features, such as glaciers, waterfalls, lakes, limestone caves, ice fields, and canyons.
+Spread over a mountainous terrain of 4,200 square miles, the park has several notable geological features, such as glaciers, waterfalls, lakes, limestone caves, ice fields, and canyons.
 Dive into this article to explore some interesting Jasper National Park facts.

 Canada is home to 37 national parks.
 National parks aim to protect biodiversity by conserving wildlife species and their ecological niches.
 Why visit one?
 Well, ecotourism is a growing industry these days.
 It not only boosts economic revenue but also increases conservation awareness.

-Jasper National Park is home to thousands of native animals and birds, including mule deer, bighorn sheep, caribous, lynx, and pumas.
+Jasper National Park is home to thousands of native animals and birds, including mule deer, bighorn sheep, caribous, lynx, and cougars.
 You can also find several bird species, such as bald eagles, spruce grouses, and white-tailed ptarmigans.
 The park offers numerous recreational outdoor activities, such as rafting, hiking, skiing, and camping.

 1. Jasper is a UNESCO World Heritage Site